HwaA18/waldo/README.md

         ```
         When using XCode we did notice, one particular piece of information needed to be set in order to build and run the application.
 Select `App` in the Project Navigator on the left-hand side, then within the `Signing & Capabilites` section, select your development team.

-        You can then run our app on a simulator or IOS device!
+        You can then run our app on a simulator or iOS device!
     * Run on Android

         Within the "Waldo" directory run: